ryankang22/Capstone-Project-2020/README.md

-# Detection of Breast Cancer using different machine learning methology
+# Detection of breast cancer using machine learning
+---
+## Introduction